PurpleTree HR logo

 • They’re self-employed or controlling directors (for PRSI purposes)

 However, employees who don’t meet the age or earnings criteria can opt in voluntarily if they wish to participate.
+Employees who previously contributed to a pension but currently don’t will be auto-enrolled if they meet the criteria above.

 Auto Enrolment Pension Contribution Rates Ireland